CharlesIrvineKC/mozart/guides/first_process_execution.md

 alias Mozart.ProcessService, as: PS alias Mozart.Task.Service
 alias Mozart.Data.ProcessModel

 ```

 Now we are ready to load our process model into the repository.
-Let's do it.
-Now we copy the following into our iex session:
+Copy the following into your iex session:

 ```elixir
 process_model =